jingweizhanghuai/Morn_doc/docs/Map.rst

    void *mMapRead(MMap *map,const char *key,char *value);
    void *mMapRead(MMap *map,const void *key,int key_size,void *value,int *value_size);

-when the key type is a string, ``key_size`` can be set as NULL.
+If the key type is a string, ``key_size`` can be set NULL.

-``value`` is a memory pointer to save the data, when the data be read, it will be copied to this memory address. if copy is not necessary, ``value`` can be set NULL.
+``value`` is a pointer to memory for saving data.if data-copy is not necessary, ``value`` can be set NULL.

-``value_size`` is used to save the bytes of ``value``, if it is necessary.
+``value_size`` is used to save the bytes of ``value``, if necessary.

-The return is a pointer to value of map node in map memory.
+The return is a pointer to node's value in map's memory, it will return NULL when node is not been found.

 .. _header-n40: